swarbler/bestof/tech/devices.md

 #### Windows

+- **budget:** Acer Aspire 3 or 5 / IdeaPad Slim 3

+> If you find laptops with great specs for a better price, it may be worth it.
+The budget Windows laptop market constantly changes!

 - **everyday**
 	- **ARM:** Surface Laptop 7 / Yoga Slim 7x / Zenbook A14
 		- *Snapdragon X series*